Co-Cathedral of Saint Nicholas, Prešov: Small organ

 On the side chorus there is another organ in the Renaissance - early Baroque style from the second half of the 17th century.
 It is located in the main sanctuary of the Renaissance chorus.
 It is decorated with eared ornaments and statues of angels.
 Sill of the organ body is polygonal and there are images with scenes of the Annunciation, the Birth and Adoration of three Kings placed.
 The inside of the body contains 378 pipes of different sizes.
 Whistles of prospectus are original.
 The way of painting the biggest decoration is remarkable.
 It is wrapped with leaves and tassels.
 Nowadays it is an unused tool.
-It is important to realize that only the cabinet and pipes which are disconnected and partially damaged are original.
+Only the cabinet and pipes which are disconnected and partially damaged are original.
 The inside of the instrument is Tucek’s organ, op.
 299 with outlet tube and a romantic disposition.
 The organ has been reconstructed at the same time as the reconstruction of major organ by the same company in the 1920s.